 Your respiratory rate, often referred to as your breathing rate, is the number of breaths you take per minute.
-For most people, average breaths per minute typically range from 12 to 20 while in a state of rest.
+For most healthy adults, average breaths per minute typically range from 12 to 20 while in a state of rest.
 With the recent wave of the Omicron variant of COVID-19, respiratory rate remains an important vital sign to keep in mind.
 An increased respiratory rate may be a sign of illness.

 Each breath, or respiration, has two phases, inhalation and exhalation.
 Oxygen is brought into your lungs during inhalation, and transported throughout your body in the bloodstream.
 Carbon dioxide is then eliminated and dispersed from your lungs during exhalation.

 WHOOP measures respiratory rate during sleep and reports it in units of “respirations per minute,” or RPM.
 The number you see displayed in the app is your average number of RPM over the course of the night while you are sleeping.

 As you can see above, the majority of WHOOP members have an average respiratory rate that falls somewhere between 13 and 18 breaths per minute.

 WHOOP has actually tracked respiratory rate during sleep for a long time.
 We use minute-by-minute alterations in respiratory rate in our sleep staging algorithm because respiratory rate predictably changes slightly during different sleep stages.

 Initially, WHOOP didn’t display your average respiratory rate because it generally follows a similar trend as heart rate variability (HRV) and resting heart rate (RHR), so we weren’t sure how our members could use this information.